csswizardry/csswizardry.github.com/_posts/2011-01-12-maximising-hit-area-for-usability.markdown

 categories:
 - Usability
 - Web Development
-tag:
+tags:
   - CSS
   - HTML
-- Usabiliy
 ---

 This post is brought to you by Captain Obvious of _The Society of Explaining the Self-Explanatory_: increasing the hit area of an object makes it easier to click...
 Please, don't let that put you off, there's more to this article than that; I _promise_.